Skip to main content

 Show success

-Once the connection is established, show a success state and move the user forward in your product.
+Once the credential is stored, show a success state and move the user forward in your product.

 return (